Matvey300/Cytechpro/Pyton_main/Pyton_Data_Analytic_project/readme.md

 - 🧠 Sentiment analysis (rule-based)
 - 🧮 Statistical analysis and correlation module
 - 📊 Visualizations of review trends and sentiment shifts
 - 🚩 Detection of suspicious review or price patterns
+- 📤 NPS scoring and sentiment-to-authenticity convergence analysis
 - 🧪 Daily monitoring and delta tracking
 - CLI-driven interface with persistent collection sessions